bbauska/Coursera-Bootstrap/readme.md

 Going to our editor, you now see that the distribution folder has been prepared.

-Let\'s specifically look at the main ".css" and main ".js" files.
+Let&apos;s specifically look at the main ".css" and main ".js" files.

 Note the names of these files.